holepunchto/blind-peering/README.md

 Add a Hypercore to a blind peer.

 `target` is an optional key.
-If set, it looks for blind peers 'close' to that key.
+If set, it looks for blind peers 'close' (using XOR distance) to that key.
 It defaults to the key of the hypercore, thereby load balancing among the available blind peers.
 To use a specific blind peer, set `target` to its key.

 `opts` include:
 - `announce`: whether the hypercore should be announced to the swarm (default false)